 Termageddon

-- President – Donata – Donata is a licensed attorney and Certified Information Privacy Professional, as well as the Chair of the Chicago Bar Association’s Privacy and Cybersecurity Committee.
+- President – Donata – is a licensed attorney and Certified Information Privacy Professional, as well as the Chair of the Chicago Bar Association’s Privacy and Cybersecurity Committee.
 She is also a Fellow of the American Bar Foundation, a member of the American Bar Association’s Science and Technology Council, and a member of the ABA’s Cybersecurity Legal Task Force.

 GetTerms

-- No employees listed on website
+- No information regarding employee expertise on website or LinkedIn.

 Does it help you figure out what privacy laws apply to you?